Understanding Structs in Go: The Foundation of Data Modeling

 - Structs are Go’s primary tool for grouping related data into a named type.

-- Use value receivers for read-only methods and pointer receivers when you need to modify the struct.
+- Use value receivers for read-only methods; pointer receivers when modifying the struct or avoiding large copies.